 Show that the 20% off is intentional and meaningful.
 You’re not pitching a tacky clearance sale.
 You’re trying to help people.

 Understand your customers’ pain points and communicate that 20% offer is there for them.

-In other words, don’t sell 20% off—sell a stress-free Thanksgiving.
+In other words, don’t sell 20% off—sell a stress-free solution to people's problems.